isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-08-17-post-Longevity Spinach.md

 <section>
 	<img title="Photo by Flora and Fauna Web." src="/images/Plants/longevityspinach_ffw.jfif">
 	<p>Longevity spinach is a hardy, succulent vegetable that grows well in semi-shade.
 Its leaves can be eaten raw, blanched, steamed, and made into soup.</p>
-	<p>This plant is a small perennial crop that is easy to propagate, making it a popular choice as a groundcover, for perimeter planting, and low maintenance beds.
+	<p>This plant is a small perennial crop that is easy to propagate, making it a popular choice as a <a href="/learn-more-about-gardening/glossary/#g/">groundcover</a>, for perimeter planting, and low maintenance beds.
 It is also a staple crop in edible gardens and permaculture gardens.</p>
-		<p>Due to its shallow root system, these plants are a popular choice for container gardening.</p>
+		<p>Due to its shallow root system, these plants are a popular choice for <a href="/page-index/horticulture-techniques/planting-in-containers/">container gardening</a>.</p>
 	<p>A native plant, it can be found along forest streams and sandy slopes.</p>
 	<br>
 </section>

 <section>
 	<h4>Environmental needs:</h4>
-		<p>This plant grows best in 4-8 hours of indirect sunlight.
+	<p>This plant grows best in <a href="/page-index/horticulture-techniques/gauging-light/">4-8 hours of indirect sunlight</a>.
 Plants may suffer from sunburn in more than 4 hours of direct sunlight.
-Plants do best in moist, well-drained soil at least 10cm deep, making them suitable for container gardening and corridor gardening.
-These plants are vulnerable to root rot, so ensure that your pots drain well, and that your soil has plenty of organic matter to let the roots breathe.</p>
+Plants do best in <a href="/page-index/horticulture-techniques/soil/">moist, well-drained soil</a> at least 10cm deep, making them suitable for container gardening and corridor gardening.
+These plants are vulnerable to <a href="/page-index/plant-problems/root-rot/">root rot</a>, so ensure that your pots drain well, and that your soil has plenty of <a href="/page-index/horticulture-techniques/soil-amendments/">organic matter</a> to let the roots breathe.</p>
 	<iframe width="100%" height="415" src="https://www.youtube.com/embed/SfuujJwcZR8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen=""></iframe><br>
 	<br>
 </section>